CompuTec/computec-docs/docs/wms/user-guide/custom-decoder.md

 The scanned code consists of the following URL address: `https://address.com/ItemCode/BatchNumber/dd-mm-yyyy`.

-    From this address, we want to get and pass to CompuTec WMS: Item Code, Batch Number, and Expire Date and convert the date to YYMMDD format.
+    We want to extract and pass the following information to CompuTec WMS from this address: Item Code, Batch Number, and Expiry Date, with the date converted to the YYMMDD format.

     1. Create a new decoder.
     2. Create the following variables: